 Standing on the projected center

 Let’s examine why this skater is unable to glide on one single skate.
-The following pictures mark pronated skates actively shouldering a skater’s weight in orange.
+Following pictures mark pronated skates actively shouldering a skater’s weight in orange.
 Wherever the skater lifts a skate off the ground, the skate is marked in white.
 It doesn’t matter how the skate is oriented when it’s no longer contacting the ground.
 Projected center is marked by a yellow circle.
 We are going to call the orange skates in these pictures the “gliding skates”, and the white skates the “free skates”.

 The skater shown above is unable to glide on any skate for more than a second or two, because his gliding skate (or skates) is not positions on the projected center.
 And his gliding skate (or skates) are pronated, and therefore are unable to shoulder his body weight.
 This forces his body to lean inward, further increasing the degree of pronation.
 Every time the skater attempts to lift one skate off the ground, gravity conspires to bring that same leg and skate back down to the ground immediately.